Resources for Visiting Researchers

 - For additional information, see Bodega Marine Laboratory and Reserve Policies and Procedures.

 - If your research requires Lab space, you will need to complete an application through the Reservation & Application System.

 - Arrangements can be made for desk, bench or general work space through Kitty Brown, 707-875-2006.

 - The Cadet Hand Library is available to all authorized Reserve users.
 For specific questions regarding the library contact the Librarian.

 For information regarding network services and computer support for visiting researchers, see BML Computing Resources for Visiting Researchers.

-Housing at BML requires a formal (but simple) application.
-BML housing can fill up quickly so reservations should be made early.
-A variety of housing arrangements are available.
+Housing at BML requires an online application and reservation.
+BML housing can fill up quickly so reservations should be made early, particularly for the summer field season.

-- CDFW Collecting permit- The California Department of Fish and Wildlife requires a scientific collecting permit for collecting most organisms in California.
+- The California Department of Fish and Wildlife requires a scientific collecting permit for collecting most organisms in California.
 These permits can take 6 months or longer to process, so submit early.

 Special diving status is required to use scuba under UC auspices: